How to write a motor controller

 Define a position

 Sometimes it is useful to reset the current position to a certain value.
 Imagine you are writing a controller for a hardware controller which handles stepper motors.
 When the hardware is asked for a motor position it will probably answer some value from an internal register which is incremented/decremented each time the motor goes up/down a step.
-Probably this value as physical meaning so the usual procedure is to move the motor to a known position (home switch, for example) and once there, set a meaningful position to the current position.
+Probably this value has physical meaning so the usual procedure is to move the motor to a known position (home switch, for example) and once there, set a meaningful position to the current position.
 Some motor controllers support reseting the internal register to the desired value.
 If your motor controller can do this the implementation is as easy as writing the DefinePosition() and call the proper code of your hardware library to do it:

 class SpringfieldMotorController(MotorController):